Role Call: The Doctor is In … AGAIN.

 Last month, MuggleNet attended Emerald City Comic Con, met up with James and Oliver Phelps (Fred and George Weasley), and got to attend some really great panels.
 One of those we happened to attend was with actor Nathan Fillion from ABC’s Castle.
 During his panel, he revealed that he was working on a crowd-funded vampire documentary with Gary Oldman (Sirius Black), called The Undead.

 Recently revealed is that the documentary has now been changed into a series!
 Dread Central reported the change this week, featuring an interview with the creator and director, actress Juliet Landau.
 Landau, perhaps more familiar to fans of Buffy the Vampire Slayer as vampire Drusilla, announced the format change, which will include interviews with vampire film and television stars like Gary Oldman, who portrayed the seductive Dracula in 1992.
 Oldman also lent the director his 1853 tintype camera for the series.
-You can learn more about the series, now titled A Place Among the Undead, by watching the video below!

 Finally, Jim Broadbent’s (Horace Slughorn) thriller London Spy will be released on DVD in the UK tomorrow, May 2!
 Broadbent sat down with Female First and answered a few questions about the series and the character he plays: